 Most of Kiwibank's operations depend on technology.
-The reliability, resilience and security of Kiwibank's information technology systems and infrastructure therefore are essential to the effective operation of its business.
+The reliability, resilience and security of Kiwibank's information technology systems and infrastructure are essential to the effective operation of its business.

-Kiwibank's information technology systems and infrastructure risk being disrupted for reasons including technical failure and human error.
+Kiwibank's information technology systems and infrastructure could potentially be disrupted for reasons including technical failure, third party failure and human error.
 Kiwibank also faces external threats, such as cyber-attacks or other criminal activity, which may impact technology systems and operations.
 The growing sophistication and activities of organised crime have resulted in increased information security risks for banks including Kiwibank.